yashpatel5400/CurveTorch/CONTRIBUTING.md

 #### Documentation

-BoTorch's website is also open source, and is part of this very repository (the code can be found in the [website](/website/) folder).
+CurveTorch's website is also open source, and is part of this very repository (the code can be found in the [website](/website/) folder).
 It is built using [Docusaurus](https://docusaurus.io/), and consists of three main elements: